-Gibe III construction began in 2006.
-In its rush to construction, the Government of Ethiopia neglected to properly assess economic, technical, environmental and social risks, violating domestic laws and international standards.
+Gibe 3 construction began in 2006.
+In its rush to construction, the government of Ethiopia neglected to properly assess economic, technical, environmental and social risks, violating domestic laws and international standards.
 It also neglected to study the effects of climate change, which could dramatically affect the dam's performance over its lifespan.
-Today, post-construction analyses are being written to provide supporting evidence for a decision taken years ago.
+Today, post-construction analyses are being written to provide supporting evidence for a decision made years ago.

-In July 2006, the government of Ethiopia directly awarded a no-bid Engineering, Procurement & Construction (EPC) contract for Gibe III to Italian construction company, Salini.
+In July 2006, the government of Ethiopia directly awarded a no-bid Engineering, Procurement & Construction (EPC) contract for Gibe 3 to Italian construction company Salini.
 According to Transparency International, large public works projects are one of the world's most corrupt sectors, and no-bid contracts are an open invitation to corruption.
-The contract, worth \$1.7 billion, violates Ethiopia's Federal Public Procurement Directive, which requires international competitive bidding.
+The contract, worth €1.55b (\$2.11b), violates Ethiopia's Federal Public Procurement Directive, which requires international competitive bidding.
 The World Bank declined to consider project funding because the contract also violated the Bank's own procurement policy.
 (However, the Bank has not ruled out providing an investment guarantee, should the government of Ethiopia request such support.)

-A forthcoming, but belated, Economic, Financial, and Technical Assessment is intended to attract additional investors.
-The study is supported by the African Development Bank and the European Investment Bank, both of which have refused to disclose the assessment's Terms of Reference.
-An independent desk study of Gibe III's economic, financial and technical feasibility, released in April 2009, identified significant concerns about the dam's design and siting, which could increase the probability of a catastrophic dam failure.
+A forthcoming, but belated, Economic, Financial and Technical Assessment is intended to attract additional investors.
+The study is supported by the African Development Bank and the European Investment Bank, both of which have refused to disclose the assessment's

+Terms of Reference.
+An independent desk study of Gibe 3's economic, financial and technical feasibility, released in April 2009, identified significant concerns about the dam's design and location, which could increase the probability of a catastrophic dam failure.
 Other concerns include unaffordable electricity and limited capacity of Ethiopian agencies tasked with project oversight.

-In July 2008, Ethiopia's Environmental Protection Authority approved the Gibe III Environmental Social Impact Assessment (ESIA) documents.
+In July 2008, Ethiopia's Environmental Protection Authority approved the Gibe 3 Environmental and Social Impact Assessment (ESIA).
 In January 2009, EEPCo released a final version of the documents.
-These documents have been criticized for their poor preparation and their belated release two years after construction began, a flagrant violation of Ethiopian environmental law, which requires an impact assessment be approved prior to construction.
+These documents have been criticized for their poor preparation and belated release two years after construction began - a flagrant violation of Ethiopian environmental law, which requires an impact assessment be approved prior to construction.

-Gibe III ESIA documents Prepared by: Environmental Social Impact Assessment CESI & Mid Day International Consulting (MDI) Additional Study on Downstream Impacts Agriconsulting & MDI Environmental & Social Management Plan Salini & MDI Public Consultation & Disclosure Plan Salini & MDI Resettlement Action Plan (vols 1 & 2) MDI Chida-Sodo Road Realignment MDI Gibe III - Sodo 400kv Transmission Lines Project EEPCo's Environmental Monitoring Unit (EMU) Gibe III - Sodo 400kv Transmission Lines Project EEPCo's EMU Resettlement Action Plan negligible.
+The ESIA is largely based on insufficient scientific analysis and a lack of evidence.
+It quickly concludes that numerous impacts, including to local communities and protected areas, are negligible.
 Risks to health and livelihoods of affected communities are particularly poorly addressed.
 Mitigation measures are inadequate, unrealistic and do not acknowledge the failure of similar mitigation measures at other dams in Ethiopia.
-The January 2009 ESIA includes new sections on project alternatives and basin wide cumulative impacts, which further demonstrate simplistic analysis and an attempt to provide supporting evidence for a decision taken.
+The January 2009 ESIA includes new sections on project alternatives and basin-wide cumulative impacts, which further demonstrate simplistic analysis and an attempt to provide supporting evidence for the dam.